A guest post by Julie Johnson

 FORGET THE “SHOULDS”

 Family time, rituals, presents, and treats can be a way to fill our inner cups.
-But the holidays are ripe with things that can just as easily empty them—disruption of routines, too much togetherness, dysfunctional family dynamics, obligatory parties, competitiveness, the wrong presents and too many treats.
+But the holidays are ripe with things that can just as easily empty them—disruption of routines, too much togetherness, dysfunctional family dynamics, competitiveness, the wrong presents and too many treats.

 Don’t get caught up in ‘shoulds’, says Larry Cohen, author of Playful Parenting.
 “You may believe that family time ‘should’ feel wonderful, but in fact it is stressful…you and your children are going to need extra attention to fill everyone’s cup, so try not to be frustrated because they weren’t filled when they ‘should’ have been.”
 Larry’s favorite way to refill cups fast?
 Try DEAP, he says: Drop Everything and Pillow fight, or two minutes of emergency Special Time for everyone, including you!